Mecodema haunoho: Description

 Length 20.5–24.1 mm, pronotal width 5.1–5.9 mm, elytral width 6.3–6.8 mm.
-Colour of entire body matte to glossy black.
+Colour of the entire body is matte to glossy black.

 Natural history

 Found throughout the island, but more commonly encountered in the broadleaf forests of the southern and southwestern areas of Hauturu.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Naturally Uncommon" with the qualifiers of "Island Endemic" and "One Location".